Gölsdorf Adriatics: Post-War service and the Pn11

 Two engines (210.01 and 210.10) had to be written off as war losses during the First World War after they were captured by Russia in 1914.

 Before the War, a major route for the Adriatics had been The Orient Express through Vienna and Budapest.
 (Note: Austria-Hungary imposed the constraint on international through services that they would pass through the capitals.
 This was cancelled by the Treaty of Saint Germain.)
 After the War, a new route began for this, the Simplon Orient Express.
 This ran South of the Alps instead of North, using the Simplon Tunnel and a route through Milan, Venice and Trieste.
 (Note: Trieste had been part of the Austrian Littoral before the War, but its history post-War is infamously complex and outside the scope of this article.)
 This reduced Austria's involvement with the route and their demand for top link passenger locos.

 After the breakup of Austria-Hungary and the 1919 Treaty of Saint Germain, 210 and 310 locos, already in Lviv, came to the Polish PKP as class Pn11.
 Bundesbahnen Österreich kept 43 of the best condition 310s and the 210s transferred appear to have been the oldest.
-The Polish 210 transferees were later fitted with more conventional superheated boilers, following the design of the 310.
+The Polish 210 transferees were later fitted with more conventional superheated boilers, following the design of the 310 engine.

 During the Second World War, the German Reichsbahn designated the captured locomotives of this class as 16 051–056.
 After the end of the war, the surviving vehicles returned to Poland (via the ČSD, the ÖBB and the DR), where they were again classified as class Pn11, but without their original PKP running numbers.
 The former 210.05 (Pn11-4) went to the USSR as Пн11-4.

 All eight survivors were scrapped in 1950.